Druthin866/react-music-playlist/README.md

-# 🎵 React Music Playlist App
+# React Music Playlist 🎶

-This is a simple React app for managing and playing songs in a playlist.
-You can:

-- View the currently playing song
+A simple React app to:
+- Play music from a list
-- Navigate to the next or previous song
+- Navigate to Next/Previous
-- Select any song directly
-- Remove songs from the playlist
+- Remove songs from playlist

-## 🚀 Features
+## Features

-- Built using React
+- React state management with hooks
-- Simple, clean UI
-- No external music files or API — just sample song names
-- Fully functional playlist logic

-## 📁 Folder Structure
+- Dynamic song removal
+- Visual highlight of the current playing song

+## How to run

+1. Clone the repo
+2. Run `npm install`
+3. Run `npm start`

+Enjoy the music! 🎧